KFBK-FM

-iHeart owns three talk stations in the Sacramento metropolitan area, KFBK-AM-FM, which air mostly local shows and news blocks on weekdays, and KSTE, which carries mostly syndicated conservative talk shows.
-Weekdays on KFBK-AM-FM begin with "The KFBK Morning News" with Cristina Mendonsa and Sam Shane, followed by The Clay Travis and Buck Sexton Show, Tom Sullivan (originally local, now syndicated), John McGinness and "The Afternoon News with Kitty O'Neal".
-At night, three syndicated shows are heard: "The Pat Walsh Show", Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends feature shows on money, health, the outdoors, guns, car repair and travel, some of which are paid brokered programming.
-Some weekday shows are repeated on weekends.
-ABC News Radio begins most hours nights and weekends.

 History

 Early years: 1976-1993

 The station signed on the air on August 19, 1976.
 Its original city of license was Susanville as KSUE-FM, broadcasting on 92.7 MHz and with an effective radiated power of 160 watts.
 The station was co-owned with KSUE (1240 AM).
 At first it simulcast the AM station but later switched to its own beautiful music format, playing instrumental cover versions of popular songs.

 In 1988, the station moved to 93.3 MHz, coupled with a giant increase in power, to 100,000 watts.
 That made it a potential "move-in" station.
 If it could be moved closer to Sacramento, it would benefit from being in the more lucrative radio market.

 Country: 1993–2009

 On August 12, 1993, the call sign was changed to KJDX with a country music format.

 In the summer of 2008, the station's transmitter was relocated closer to Sacramento, coupled with a change in its city of license to Pollock Pines.
 On November 11, 2008, Sierra Broadcasting swapped call signs and formats between KHJQ, which had moved from 92.3 FM in Susanville to the 93.3 FM frequency vacated by the station, and KJDX.
 This brought KJDX back to the 93.3 FM frequency in Susanville.